sarabara1/floorp-tab-stack-improvements/README.md

 **stacktab-newtab-expand-animation.uc.js** - Adds the opening animation to stack tabs.
 Purely cosmetic but adds missing polish.

+**stacktab-unload-context-menu-item.uc.js** - Adds a context menu item for stacks and groups to unload the tabs they contain.

 **floorp-about-page-singletons.uc.js** - Makes the Floorp hub a singleton like the rest of the about: pages.
 This makes them open in the global tabs and the browser will prefer to switch to existing hubs instead of opening a new one.
 Simply adds cohesion with the rest of Firefox.

 **userChrome.css** - Makes stacks a bit more compact, between the width of a group and normal tab.